Ammonium chloride: In the laboratory

 Ammonium chloride has been used historically to produce low temperatures in cooling baths.

 Ammonium chloride solutions with ammonia are used as buffer solutions including ACK (Ammonium-Chloride-Potassium) lysis buffer.

 In paleontology, ammonium chloride vapor is deposited on fossils, where the substance forms a brilliant white, easily removed and fairly harmless and inert layer of tiny crystals that covers up any coloration the fossil may have, and if lighted at an angle highly enhances contrast in photographic documentation of three-dimensional specimens.
 The same technique is applied in archaeology to eliminate reflection on glass and similar specimens for photography.

 In organic synthesis saturated NH_{4}Cl solution is typically used to quench reaction mixtures.

 It has a lambda transition at 242.8 K and zero pressure.

 Flotation

 Giant squid and some other large squid species maintain neutral buoyancy in seawater through an ammonium chloride solution which is found throughout their bodies and is less dense than seawater.
 This differs from the method of flotation used by most fish, which involves a gas-filled swim bladder.

 Batteries

 Around the turn of the 20th century, ammonium chloride was used in aqueous solution as the electrolyte in Leclanché cells that found a commercial use as the "local battery" in subscribers' telephone installations.
-Those cells later evolved into zinc–carbon batteries still using ammonium chloride as electrolyte.
+Those cells later evolved into zinc–carbon batteries, which still use ammonium chloride as an electrolyte.